muzzley/galileo-muzzley-blink/cpp/README.md

     opkg install muzzley-cpp-client

-Then you can compile the example with the following command:
+Enter the folder `cpp` and compile the example with the following command:

     g++ -std=c++0x -I/usr/include/muzzley muzzley_blink.cpp -o myapp -lmuzzley -lmraa -lpthread

-To run the demo, type:
+## Running the demo

+Run the following command

     ./myapp

+The `activityId` will be printed in your console.
+Insert it in your muzzley mobile app in order to pair with your board.